- General questions and answers about cancer

 - Basic do’s and don’ts when someone you know has cancer

 - What if the person’s cancer comes back?

 How can I be supportive?

 Remember that the person you know with cancer may find it hard to ask for help or seem weak or vulnerable.
 Telling a person, “You’re so brave,” or “You’re so strong,” can put pressure on them to act strong when they may not feel up to it.
 Families can put subtle pressure on people with cancer by expecting or needing them to be strong all the time.
 In that case, you might play an important role for a friend who has cancer.
 They may know you well and trust you enough to confide in you, yet you don’t have the emotional attachment and expectations of a family member.
 This kind of relationship can be a great gift for a person facing cancer.

 It’s human nature to distance yourself from someone when they become ill.
 Cancer can force us to look at our own fears about illness, weakness, or death.
 This may make us reluctant to interact with the affected person.
 But isolation can be a problem for people with cancer.
 Make an extra effort to reach out.

 If your friend needs medical equipment or money for treatment, you can look into getting something donated or organize a raffle to help raise money.
 Or you can simply take up a collection to buy something that might not be covered by insurance.

-Keep in mind too that those close to the person with cancer will also need help and support.
-A family member who is responsible for the care of the cancer patient can become isolated and stressed.
+Keep in mind, too, that those close to the person with cancer will also need help and support.
+A family member who is responsible for the care of the person with cancer can become isolated and stressed.
 If you know that person, you may want to check in to see how they are doing, too.
 They might also be able to share ideas about how you can best help the person with cancer.